rrainey/dropkick/README.md

 Bootloader programmed via a 10-pin J-Link compatible connector; routine Arduino programming via the USB connector.

 ## PCB Notes
-My prototype circuit boards were fabricated by both OSHPark or PCBgogo.
+My prototype circuit boards were fabricated by both OSHPark and PCBgogo.
 Both are excellent manufacturers for hobbyists.

 ## Solder Reflow

-The soder reflow process has turned out to be a tricky step in constructing the PCBs, particularly with the SAM-M8Q IC.
+The solder reflow process has turned out to be a tricky step in constructing the PCBs, particularly with the SAM-M8Q IC.
 Basically it requires extra heat soak in order to properly flow the solder.
 Some u-blox instructions are repeated below, but I'll ultimately add some notes about what worked best for me.

 The [u-blox Hardware Integration Manual](https://www.u-blox.com/en/docs/UBX-16018358) provides some detailed requirements for soldering the GNSS module to a PCB: